SwetSagar/Civil-Services-Notes/README.md

 # My Notes for UPSC Civil Services

 These are the notes that I made while preparing for the `UPSC Civil Services Exam`.
 I had the opportunity to write **2 mains after having an AIR of 233 in NDA in the past**.
-Notes that have been made in a comprehensive manner and contains **General Studies and History Optional**.
+Notes contain **General Studies and History Optional**.

 They are being optimised for github and would slowly be updated. **Please do not fork for now**.
 They are `supposed to be an open source base` for future candidates to take a leaf out of.
 Thanks.